 If you have a removable splint, you will need to wear it at all times,except for bathing or showering.

 - Your provider may ask you not to place any weight on your injured leg for up to 1 week or longer.
 Please check with your provider to find out how long you need to keep weight off your injured leg.

 - After that, you can begin placing weight on your leg, as long as it is not painful.
 You will need to use the splint on the knee.
 You may also need to use crutches or a cane for balance.

 - When you are wearing your splint or cast, you can begin straight-leg raises and ankle range-of-motion exercises.

 After your splint or cast is removed, you will begin:

 - Exercises to strengthen the muscles around your knee

 You may be able to return to work:

 If you have a bandage on your knee, keep it clean.
 Change it if it gets dirty.
-Use soap and water to keep your wound clean when your health care provider says you can.
+Use soap and water to keep your wound clean when your provider says you can.

-You will need to see your health care provider every 2 - 3 weeks during your recovery.
-Your health care provider will check to see how your fracture is healing.
+You will need to see your provider every 2 to 3 weeks during your recovery.
+Your provider will check to see how your fracture is healing.